 For enrollment, please use this form: SML 310 Enrollment Form.

 Please submit applications as soon as possible.
 Applications will be considered on an ongoing basis subject to space availability.
-Students will be notified by email of acceptance decisions by May 18th, 2020.
+Students will be notified by email of acceptance decisions.

 Past Course Website

 The archived webpage for the Fall 2019 offering is available here.
 Note that the course changes and evolves over time.

 Can I use my work in SML 310 as part of my undergraduate thesis?